Xiaotong1120/Transformer_SQLRAG/README.md

 ORDER BY patient_count DESC;
 ```

 This step relies on GPT-4's ability to understand the question and the provided schema context to form a valid query.
 GPT-4 was chosen because of its superior capability in understanding complex instructions and generating syntactically correct and semantically appropriate SQL.
 Simpler models (like GPT-3.5) were less reliable for this domain, often misunderstanding the schema or missing join conditions.
-Research in 2024 has shown that integrating retrieval context (as we do) helps LLMs generate much better SQL for EHR data, and we observed GPT-4's outputs to be quite good in initial testing.

 ### 5. SQL Validation and Automatic Correction